Compare business electricity rates

 Before you sign a new agreement, make sure you understand:

-- No long forms to complete – we just need your postcode.
-We’ll combine it with smart data to get you a quote based on current usage.
+1. No long forms to complete – we just need your postcode, which we’ll combine with smart data to get you a quote based on current usage.

-- Get your questions answered, choose the best deal for your business and the rest will be handled for you.
+3. Get your questions answered, choose the right tariff for your business and the rest will be handled for you.
 Simple.

 Looking for Meerkat Meals or Meerkat Movies?

-Business electricity is not a qualifying product, but you can compare prices now and find the right deal for you.
+Business electricity is not a qualifying product, but you can compare prices now and find the right plan for you.

 What our expert says...

-“Most business electricity offers don’t offer a cooling-off period, so it’s doubly important to read the terms and conditions of your contract, before signing up for a new business energy deal.
-Ask your new supplier to explain the conditions of their deal so you fully understand how your contract works, before you buy.”
+“Most business electricity offers don’t provide a cooling-off period, so it’s doubly important to read the terms and conditions of your contract before signing up for a new business energy tariff.
+Ask your new supplier to explain the conditions of their offer so you fully understand how your contract works before you buy.”

 “With energy costs rising and electricity being a significant bill for most businesses, it makes sense to get expert help – not just for comparing unit prices, but factoring in standing charges, other fees and contract length too.”